tangramor/tars-master/README.md

 Use The Image for Development
 ------------------------------
 It should be easyer to do Tars related development with the docker image.
 My way is put the project files under the local folder which will be mounted as /data in the container, such as `/c/Users/<ACCOUNT>/tars_data`.
 And once you did and works in the project, you can use command `docker exec -it tars bash` to enter Tars environment and execute the compiling or testing works.

+### For Example:

+1. **Server Side Development**

+    Start docker container with following command.
+Here we can use image `tangramor/tars-master` or `tangramor/docker-tars`.

+    ```
+    docker run -d -it --name tars -p 8080:8080 -v /c/Users/tangramor/Workspace/tars_data:/data tangramor/tars-master
+    ```

+    This command starts `tangramor/tars-master` to container **tars** and mount local folder `/c/Users/tangramor/Workspace/tars_data` as /data folder in the container.
+It also exposes port 8080.

+    We can see that there are 2 new folders, log and tars, created under `/c/Users/tangramor/Workspace/tars_data` in our host OS.
+Folder log is to store resin log and folder tars contains the log folders of Tars sub systems.
+In the mean time we can find tgz packages under `/c/Users/tangramor/Workspace/tars_data` that need us to deploy manually according to [Install general basic service for framework](https://github.com/Tencent/Tars/blob/master/Install.en.md#44-install-general-basic-service-for-framework).

+    Execute `docker exec -it tars bash` to enter container **tars**, `cd /data` to the work directory, and we can refer to [Service Development](https://github.com/Tencent/Tars/blob/master/docs/tars_cpp_quickstart.md#5-%E6%9C%8D%E5%8A%A1%E5%BC%80%E5%8F%91--) to develop TestApp.HelloServer.
+We need to modify method testHello to following:

+    ```
+    int HelloImp::testHello(const std::string &sReq, std::string &sRsp, tars::TarsCurrentPtr current)
+    {
+        TLOGDEBUG("HelloImp::testHellosReq:"<<sReq<<endl);
+        sRsp = sReq + " World!";
+        return 0;
+    }

+    ```

+    Then we deploy the compiled HelloServer.tgz to our **tars** container.

+2. **PHP Client Development**

+    C++ client can be done by referring to [Sync/Async calling to Service from Client](https://github.com/Tencent/Tars/blob/master/docs/tars_cpp_quickstart.md#54-%E5%AE%A2%E6%88%B7%E7%AB%AF%E5%90%8C%E6%AD%A5%E5%BC%82%E6%AD%A5%E8%B0%83%E7%94%A8%E6%9C%8D%E5%8A%A1).
+Be aware that if you want to deploy C++ client to tars-node container, you should not mix `minideb` tag with `latest` and `php7` tags, because there will be dependency problem for different OSs.

+    Here I will introduce how to develop PHP client and deploy it.

+    Start a **php7** tag container, such as `tangramor/tars-node:php7`:

+    ```
+    docker run -d -it --name tars-node --link tars:tars -p 80:80 -v /c/Users/tangramor/Workspace/tars_node:/data tangramor/tars-node:php7
+    ```

+    This command starts `tangramor/tars-node:php7` to container **tars-node** and mount local folder `/c/Users/tangramor/Workspace/tars_node` as /data folder in the container.
+It also exposes port 80.

+    We can see that where are 3 new folders, log, tars and web, created under `/c/Users/tangramor/Workspace/tars_node`.
+Folder log and tars are used to store logs, folder web is linked as `/var/www/html` in the container.
+We can find file phpinfo.php under web folder, and if you visit http://127.0.0.1/phpinfo.php (in Linux or Mac) or http://192.168.99.100/phpinfo.php (in Windows), you can see the PHP information page.

+    Find `Hello.tars` from `/c/Users/tangramor/Workspace/tars_data/TestApp/HelloServer` in host OS, and copy it to `/c/Users/tangramor/Workspace/tars_node/web`.

+    Execute `docker exec -it tars-node bash` to enter container **tars-node**, `cd /data/web` to web folder, and execute `wget https://raw.githubusercontent.com/Tencent/Tars/master/php/tarsclient/tars2php.php` to download `tars2php.php` here.
+Then run `php tars2php.php Hello.tars "TestApp.HelloServer.HelloObj"`, we can see that TestApp folder is created, and under `TestApp/HelloServer/HelloObj` we can find the generated client files.

+    Create `composer.json` file under web folder:

+    ```
+    {
+      "name": "demo",
+      "description": "demo",
+      "authors": [
+        {
+          "name": "Tangramor",
+          "email": "tangramor@qq.com"
+        }
+      ],
+      "require": {
+        "php": ">=5.3",
+        "phptars/tars-assistant" : "0.2.1"
+      },
+      "autoload": {
+        "psr-4": {
+          "TestApp\\": "TestApp/"
+        }
+      }
+    }
+    ```

+    Execute `composer install`, we can see `vendor` folder is created.
+That means we can use autoload in PHP files to load phptars.
+Create a file named `index.php` under web folder:

+    ```
+    <?php
+        require_once("./vendor/autoload.php");

+        $host = "tars";
+        $port = 20001;

+        $start = microtime();

+        try {
+            $servant = new TestApp\HelloServer\HelloObj\Hello($host, $port);

+            $in1 = "Hello";

+            $intVal = $servant->testHello($in1,$out1);

+            echo "Server returns: ".$out1;

+        } catch(phptars\TarsException $e) {
+            echo "Error: ".$e;
+        }

+        $end = microtime();

+        echo "<p>Elapsed time: ".($end - $start)." seconds</p>";
+    ```

+    Use a browser in host OS to visit http://127.0.0.1/index.php (in Linux or Mac) or http://192.168.99.100/index.php (in Windows), you should see result like following:

+    ```
+    Server returns: Hello World!

+    Elapsed time: 0.051169 seconds
+    ```

 Trouble Shooting